tmpvar/skateboard/README.md

 # skateboard

-Quickly create a pipe from the browser to the server with websockets
+Quickly create a stream from the browser to the server with engine.io

 ## Use